 and the SRAS Provider must use reasonable endeavours to comply with any such request.

-Information and assessment of Individual Reliability
+Information and assessment of SRAS Equipment Reliability

+The SRAS Provider must notify AEMO:

+before a modification or replacement of any material item of SRAS Equipment, including its control systems, protection systems and associated software, or promptly afterwards if prior notice is not reasonably practicable; and

-The SRAS Provider must notify AEMO promptly after changing or modifying any SRAS Equipment in a way that reduces or could reasonably be expected to reduce the Availability of the relevant SRAS or the reliability of the SRAS Equipment.
+on becoming aware of circumstances that reduce or could reasonably be expected to reduce the Availability of the relevant SRAS or the SRAS Equipment Reliability.

+The SRAS Provider must give AEMO the information indicated in item 4 of the relevant Schedule in relation to SRAS Equipment Reliability:

-[Within 20 business days after the end of each Contract Year,] or [At the time of providing a test report under clause 6.3,] the SRAS Provider must give AEMO the information indicated in item 4 of the relevant Schedule in relation to the Individual Reliability Levels of an SRAS.
+[within 20 business days after the end of each Contract Year] or [At the time of providing a test report under clause 6.3]; and

+at any other times indicated in that item..

-Following the end of each Contract Year, AEMO must assess whether the SRAS has met the Individual Reliability Levels, based on the information provided by the SRAS Provider under this Agreement, by the TNSP under the SRAS Guideline, and other relevant information available to AEMO.
+Following the end of each Contract Year, AEMO must assess whether the SRAS has met the SRAS Equipment Reliability level, based on the information provided by the SRAS Provider under this Agreement, by the TNSP under the SRAS Guideline, and other relevant information available to AEMO.

 AEMO must notify the SRAS Provider of its assessment under paragraph (c).